 The mobile home park portfolio is comprised of a number of parks situated from the Canadian to Massachusetts borders.
-The parks size range from 6 to 172 pads serving all income levels.
+The parks’ size ranges from 6 to 172 pads serving all income levels.

-- Mobile Home Park Application – Go There
+- Mobile Home Park Application – Go Here

 To apply for any of the properties an application must be completed and, upon receipt by the Authority verified for eligibility and suitability.
 Eligibility depends upon the property and which program it receives assistance from.
 Eligibility also encompasses household size and elderly/disabled/handicapped restrictions.

 Suitability checks include criminal record checks, credit reports, character references, landlord references, and credit references.

 To find out more about the programs, regulations, and procedures followed by the Property Management Division, the following publications and documents are available: